JRC1995/Input-Sensitivity-Experimental/README.md

 >Y = f(x) (say)

-Now we know that dY/dx is proportional to:
+We know that dY/dx is proportional to:

 >f(x+h) - f(x)

 Now, what do I exactly mean by 'influential' here?

-By x is 'influential' to f(x), I mean, f(x) changes rather greatly (at least compared to the case where x is less influential) with change in the value of x.
+By x is 'influential' to f(x), I mean f(x) changes quite a bit with little change in x.

-And, x has little 'influence' on f(x), when f(x) barely changes even when x greatly changes.
+x has little 'influence' on f(x) when f(x) barely changes even when x greatly changes.

 Since dy/dx is basically the measure of change in y or f(x) with respect to a negligible change in x,
-|dy/dx| should usually be greater for cases where x is more influential to f(x).
+|dy/dx| should be greater for cases where x is more 'influential' to f(x).

 (Note: I am ignoring the direction of change, and focusing on the magnitude; thus |dy/dx| instead of dy/dx)